nicolelun/my-portfolio/contact.md

 		Across different forms and media, my work explores the tensions and wonders hidden in plain sight&mdash; the poetry in the everyday.
 On commercial projects, I translate your vision and the spirit of your brand to help bring to life the story behind the data.
 I have a Master of Fine Arts in Visual Communication Design from the School of the Art Institute of Chicago, a Master of Public Policy from the University of Chicago, and a Bachelor of Arts in Sociology from Smith College.
 	</p>-->
 	<h2>Nicole Lun</h2>
 	<p style="max-width: 70ch">As an artist and designer, I specialize in photography, video, sound, and writing.
-I often create works that complicate a calm or beautiful surface with layers of tension or unease.
+I often create works that complicate a serene or appealing surface with tension or unease.
 I have a Master of Fine Arts from the School of the Art Institute of Chicago.</p>
 	<div class="contact-info">
 		<!-- <p style="font-weight: bold">Nicole Lun</p> -->
 		<p>I look forward to connecting with you.</p>